英文字典中文字典

 Resilience is the process and outcome of successfully adapting to difficult or challenging life experiences, especially through mental, emotional, and behavioral flexibility and adjustment to external and internal demands

-• Building your resilience - American Psychological Association (APA)
+• How to build kids’ resilience - American Psychological Association (APA)

 • Building resilience in the face of adversity